 Why do this problem?

 requires children to make sense of information and work in a systematic way, thereby modelling the process of scientific enquiry.
-It is a motivating context in which use their knowledge of number properties.
+It is a motivating context in which to use their knowledge of number properties.

 You could start by dividing the board into two columns, one headed with a tick and the other headed with a cross.
 Ask learners to suggest numbers, and write each suggestion in the appropriate column according to a rule of your own choice.
 Make it clear to the class that the activity is designed to model working like a scientist - there is no-one to say whether they have the right answer or